Sxmtee/Sqlite/README.md

 # Sqlite

-A Flutter ToDo App created in the process of learning sqlite and sqflite
+A Flutter ToDo App created in the process of teaching students flutter sqflite

 ## Features